f5businessdevelopment/bdOtelLab/docs/ex1.md

 <img src="../images/Picture7.png" width="650">

 #### Instrumentation
 With the above OTel SDK sections defined in the code, the desired application libraries, calls and functions can be instrumented.
-The Open Telemetry SDK supports both automatic instrumentation as well as manual instrumentation.
+The OpenTelemetry SDK supports both automatic instrumentation as well as manual instrumentation.

 ##### Automatic instrumentation
 Many Python modules support automatic instrumentation.
 For example, the sample application code makes use of the Redis module/library to connect to and update a Redis database.
 By simply including the snippet shown below, relevant tracing data is automatically generated for Redis interactions.